Gambier Island: Facilities

 Gambier Island had a general store (closed about 2010) and few seasonal options for accommodations.
 Barging companies provide service from Gibsons and Horseshoe Bay for transport of large items.
 Fire service is run by volunteers.
 There are no garbage processing facilities on the island.
-There is a community centre.
+There is a community center.

 Halkett Bay Provincial Park is located on the southeast side of Gambier.

 History

 Squamish people called the island Cha7élkwnech, in reference to its deep protected bays.
 It was a celebrated deer hunting area and was extensively used for resource gathering.

 The island was named by Captain Richards in 1860 for James Gambier, Admiral of the Fleet who had a distinguished career in the British navy, was a Governor of Newfoundland and served as a negotiator of the Treaty of Ghent ending The War of 1812 between Britain and the United States.
 Logger Ken Reid cut a 14-foot diameter fir there in the 1930s.